AdobeDocs/commerce-channels.en/help/amazon-channel/pricing-rule-conditions.md

 ---
-title: Price Rule Conditions
+title: Amazon sales channel - Price rule conditions
 description: Use the price rule conditions to determine which products are eligible for the listing price rule.
 redirect_from: /sales-channels/asc/ob-pricing-rules-conditions.html
 exl-id: 39b03a2e-15c6-4c56-b0e0-7c6823e95fa8
 ---
-# Price Rule Conditions
+# Price rule conditions

 Conditions determine which products are eligible for the price rule.
 Defining the conditions for your Amazon pricing rules follow the same logic and process as defining the conditions for [Cart Price Rules](https://experienceleague.adobe.com/docs/commerce-admin/marketing/promotions/cart-rules/price-rules-cart.html) in [!DNL Commerce].